Georgian College: Barrie

 Georgian College's main campus is located on a 140 acre site on the northeast edge of Barrie.

-The Barrie Campus is home to the University Partnership Centre, offering degree studies and combined degree-diploma programs.

-The Barrie Campus is also home to the Sadlon Centre for Health, Wellness and Sciences.
+The Barrie Campus is home to the Sadlon Centre for Health, Wellness and Sciences.
 Opened in 2011, this $65-million, 165,000 sqft facility has allowed Georgian to double its enrolment in health and wellness programs to 3,000 students and allow students to pursue health sciences-related certificates, diplomas and degrees, including advanced degree programs.
 It is home to a variety of health care teaching clinics open to the public, as well as laboratories and classrooms.

 The new Peter B. Moore Advanced Technology Centre is a $30-million, 56,000-square-foot facility at the Barrie Campus.
 It is home to the first engineering degrees in Central Ontario, Lakehead-Georgian degree-diploma programs, and labs with emerging robotics, mechatronics, and manufacturing technology.
 It has the only anechoic chamber in the region.
 Students and faculty use the space to partner with industry and community partners on research projects.

 Georgian also offers graphic design and photography programs in downtown Barrie, at the Arch and Helen Brown Design and Digital Arts Centre.
 A bus runs regularly between Georgian's downtown Barrie and north Barrie locations.

 The Barrie Campus offers an on-campus residence.
 The eight-floor residence houses approximately 525 students, which includes 16 live-in residence life staff (15 Resident Attendants and a Manager of Residence Life).
 There are also two dual bedroom rooms for students with disabilities.
 During the summer, this residence becomes a summer accommodation facility and hotel, although a few students remain in the building for the summer semester.

-Orillia

-The Orillia Campus was established in 1969.
-On-site facilities include a 150-seat theatre, fitness centre and weight room.
-Over 1,600 students pursue studies at the campus.

-Many but not all programs at the Orillia Campus focus on community safety and human services fields.
-Other programs include Veterinary Assistant and Veterinary Technician, plus numerous graduate certificate programs and part-time offerings.

-The campus has an on-site residence housing 192 students in three four-storey buildings.
-Residence suites accommodate four students with each student having a private bedroom.